ANKIT-unbroken/Heart_attack_data/README.md

 # Heart_attack_data_analysis _ Python

-In this project I have done data analysis  and visualization on heart_attack_data using python, pandas, matplotlib, seaborn .
+This project includes data analysis and visualization on heart_attack_data using python with libraries such as pandas, matplotlib, seaborn.

 About this dataset